Infectious Disease · Respiratory Infections

 Prognosis

-Most recover in 7-10 days; secondary bacterial pneumonia is the most common lethal complication.
+Most recover in 1 week; secondary bacterial pneumonia (often Staphylococcus aureus) is the most common fatal complication.

 Full handout